nphillips78/Sprint-Challenge--Processes-and-Scheduling/README.md

 1. List all of the main states a process may be in at any point in time on a standard Unix system.
 Briefly explain what each of these states mean.
+   * READY: The process is loaded into main memory and waiting to be executed by the CPU.
+Usually stored in a ready queue, many processes can be ready at the same time.
+   * RUNNING: The process is executed by the CPU.
+There can only be one running process per core.
+   * BLOCKED: The process is waiting for something to happen - an event or a change in state - in order to be ready for execution.
+Once the process receives the thing it needs it can then be executed.

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?

+    A zombie process is a  process that eats brains.
+Or, a process that has been executed but still has an entry in the process table.
+The entry is left in the table to report to the parent process that it's completed.
+Once the parent process reads the exit status the child process is removed from the process table.

+    A child process **always** becomes a zombie prior to being removed from the process table.

 3. Describe the job of the Scheduler in the OS in general.

+    The scheduler's whole purpose and reason for being is to decide which process is executed next.
+This decision is made by employing an algorithm.
+Popular algorithms for this task include FIFO, Shortest Job First, and Round Robin.

 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+    The Round Robin approach is very fair but can cost performance because the CPU is only doing a bit at a time for every process rather than finishing one process before moving on to the next.
+The Round Robin is the Oprah of processes - equally generous to everyone but never really taking a stance on the issue.

+    The best approach is one that optimizes both response time (how soon the process gets attention from the CPU) and turnaround time (how soon the processes are completed).
+One of the better solutions to this is the MLFQ.
+The MLFQ assigns priority levels to individual processes, based upon how the process behaves - it learns from observing behavior.
+Priority level is primarily set according to how the processes uses the CPU - a project that requires continued input will release the CPU while waiting and come back to the CPU when it has what it needs to proceed.
+These processes are given high priority because each need for input, each next step must be accomplished quickly.
+Because the CPU is used in shorter bursts, processes can share the CPU, using it in turns as they need it.
+If a process is going to hog a lot of CPU for a long time it is given a lower priority to use the CPU more efficiently.
+Processes are put into queues by priority level and the CPU makes decisions based on the queue a process is in.

 ## Programming Exercise: The Lambda School Shell (`lssh`)